RinaldoBenaccetta/isidom/readme.md

 ### $getWidth

-Return the Width in pixels of an HTMLElement.
+Returns the width in pixels of an HTMLElement.
 If no HTMLElement is specified, or the element value is null, the width of the window is returned.